joukokiuru/devopswithdocker/README.md

-Exercises are for course DevOps with Docker / https://devopswithdocker.com/
+The exercises are made for course DevOps with Docker / https://devopswithdocker.com/